Shortness of Breath: Common Causes & When to Worry

 11. Paroxysmal nocturnal dyspnea

-Paroxysmal nocturnal dyspnea this is one of the common causes of shortness of breath at night that happens while sleeping.
-It can make sleeping difficult, and is usually associated with cardiac problems or respiratory illnesses like chronic bronchitis or asthma.
+Paroxysmal nocturnal dyspnea is a common cause of shortness of breath at night during sleep, which can make sleep difficult.
+It is often associated with cardiac problems or respiratory illnesses like chronic bronchitis or asthma.

-What to do: In these cases, you should consult a doctor to order appropriate testing for diagnosis.
-Treatment will be based on the results.
+What to do: In these cases, it is important to consult a doctor to arrange for diagnostic testing.
+Treatment will be determined based on the results.

 What to do immediately

-If you feel shortness of breath, the first step is to maintain calm and to sit in a comfortable place.
+If you feel shortness of breath, the first step is to stay calm and sit down in a comfortable spot.
 Close your eyes so that you can concentrate on your breathing.
-Then, you should focus your attention on the air entering and exiting your lungs so that you can regulate your breathing.
+Then, focus your attention on the air entering and exiting your lungs so that you can regulate your breathing.

-If your shortness of breath is due to a temporary illness, like a cold or flu, you can do at-home inhalations with eucalyptus tea vapor to unblock your airways, which will help to restore airflow and decrease discomfort.
+If your shortness of breath is due to a temporary illness, like a cold or the flu, you can do at-home steam inhalations with eucalyptus tea vapor.
+This can clear blocked airways, restore airflow, and ease discomfort.

 If your shortness of breath is due to a more chronic condition, like asthma or bronchitis, you may need to use medications specifically prescribed to restore airway flow, like bronchodilators or steroids.